-BizTalk provides some sample and best design pattern which are helpfull to create new BizTalk application.
+BizTalk provides some samples and best design patterns which are helpful to create new BizTalk application.

 You can get these sample applications in BizTalk development server at below location: